coloringchaos/ArduinoWorkshop/README.md

 Because our microcontroller is inherently digital (it operates on discreet signals), it cannot output a true analog voltage.
 Fortunately, there is a technique that we can use to 'fake' it, and produce a pseudo-analog output.
 The principle is called PWM, and you can read more about it [here](https://learn.sparkfun.com/tutorials/pulse-width-modulation).
 PWM is very useful if we want to dim an LED, or if we wanted to move a servo motor.
 The range of possible values that we can output using PWM is limited to an 8-bit number, which means a range of 0-255.

 To use PWM, you must use a pin on your microcontroller that is marked with a this sympol ` ~ `.
 This includes pins 3, 5, 6, 9, 10, and 11.
-To use PWM, use the function [`analogWrite`}(https://www.arduino.cc/en/Reference/AnalogWrite)
+To use PWM, use the function [`analogWrite`](https://www.arduino.cc/en/Reference/AnalogWrite)

 <br>

-## Going Further
+## Workshop Circuits

+We are going to start by